tropicsquare/libtropic-stm32/NUCLEO_F439ZI/README.md

 ./flash.sh build/lt_ex_show_chip_id_and_fwver.elf
 ```

-**Save output of this example for future reference.**
+Save the output of this example for future reference.

-Next, it is recommended to upgrade TROPIC01's internal firmwares, as the new versions fix bugs and guarantee compatibility with the latest version of the Libtropic SDK.
+Next, upgrade TROPIC01's internal firmware, as newer versions fix bugs and ensure compatibility with the latest Libtropic SDK.

 > [!IMPORTANT]
 > Using outdated firmware is not recommended.
-Outdated firmware may not compatible with the latest version of the Libtropic SDK.
+Outdated firmware may not be compatible with the latest version of the Libtropic SDK.

-To update both internal firmwares to the latest versions, execute the following example:
+To update both internal firmware components to the latest versions, execute the following example:
 ```bash
 ./flash.sh build/lt_ex_fw_update.elf
 ```